codotype/codotype.github.io/docs/plugins/structure.md

 A `LICENSE` file is required for both your generator, as well as the codebase produced by it.

-## codotype-generator.json
+## plugin/meta.ts

-The `codotype-generator.json` file is arguably the important file in the generator's definition - it dictates the end-user experience of using a generator and defines all the requisite metadata that's passed to the Codotype web interface and runtime.
+The `meta.ts` file is arguably the important file in the generator's definition - it dictates the end-user experience of using a generator and defines all the requisite metadata that's passed to the Codotype web interface and runtime.
 A breakdown of the file is as follows:

 - `id` - unique ID for the generator
 - `label` - short label for the generator